Thomas-Bagnolati/prompt-config/README.md

 # ideavimrc

-My Ideavimrc file used on my Android Studio
+My Ideavimrc file used on my Intellij IDEs.